 A year later, tragedy struck and changed the tone of our nation.
 On September 11 (9/11), Islamic terrorists attacked the Twin Towers of the World Trade Center in New York and the Pentagon in Washington D.C., horrifying Americans and people throughout the world.

-These destructive events affected the insurance industry, trickling down to even the small mutuals in Wisconsin.
+These events affected the insurance industry, trickling down to even the small mutuals in Wisconsin.
 The USA Patriot Act, signed into law by President George W. Bush in October 2001, required insurance companies to report possible money laundering.
 The Terrorist Risk Insurance Act, signed into law in November 2002, required insurance companies to cover acts of terrorism.
 Mutual reinsurance costs increased by over 7.5% in 2002.
-These changes greatly affected Ixonia Mutual Insurance Company and Watertown Mutual Insurance Company.
+These changes greatly affected Ixonia Mutual Insurance Company and Watertown Mutual Agency.

 Changes in Structure of Leadership